 Photo Booth/ Guest Entertainment

-Toronto Photo Booth Company, Toronto, Ontario
+Toronto Photo Booth Company, Toronto and Barrie, Ontario

 Steel River Band/ Lauren Roy | Live music for your wedding ceremony, cocktail hour and reception | Toronto, Ontario